othmanermili/ogani_website_laravel/README.md

 # ogani_website_laravel

-The version 1 is without the file ' frontend ' and without the ' node_modules '
+the all parts are just without the vendor and node_modules .